Museum of Brands tickets & tours | Price comparison

 What does the ticket include, and do I need a timeslot?

 General admission covers the Time Tunnel and temporary exhibitions when available.
-Most visits are simple entry tickets, but the museum says popular temporary shows can require a free timeslot before you buy.
+Most visits are simple entry tickets, but popular temporary shows can require a free timeslot before you buy.

 Read more.